Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/cardinality/README.md

 ### Using a Time Range

-If you believe a time range within your data reasonably represents the cardinality of your table, and you would like to avoid calculating **all** the combinations of dimensions and measure name in your table, which could be costly, the `--start-time` and `--end-time` arguments allow you to query a specific time range using timestamps in [ISO-8601 format](https://www.iso.org/iso-8601-date-and-time-format.html).
+If a time range of data reasonably represents the expected unique combinations of dimensions and measure name for your table, and you would like to avoid the cost of calculating **all** the combinations of dimensions and measure name in your table, use the `--start-time` and `--end-time` arguments which allow you to query a specific time range using timestamps in [ISO-8601 format](https://www.iso.org/iso-8601-date-and-time-format.html).

 For example: